Teddy34/protractor-cucumber-issue/Readme.md

 When a test is failing, the webdriver instance is not released with the cucumber framework.
 This works fine in non parallel moden even with only one webdriver instance (remove count capability property from conf.cucumber.js or change the test to succeed)

-Jasmine will work with
-`npm run jasmine`
+Jasmine will succeed in releasing the webdriver instance with `npm run jasmine`

-Cucumber will fail with
-`npm run cucumber`
+Cucumber will fail in releasing the webdriver instance with `npm run cucumber`